honetools/formats/Document.md

 ## aliases.yaml

 This file defines “aliases”, or “nice names”, for objects and values.
 The goal of aliases is to provide friendlier names to these items.
-The original object and value names are defined by the engineer in code and cannot be easily changed, but the engineer-defined names may not be the most meaningful to the non-technical Sway tool users.
+The original object and value names are defined by the engineer in code and cannot be easily changed, but the engineer-defined names may not be the most meaningful to the non-technical Hone tool users.
 The aliases helps to bridge this gap by letting the tool users easily rename the items to something more meaningful.

 Using aliases is completely optional.
 Only some, or all, or no objects and values can have aliases defined.
 If there are no aliases defined, the `aliases.yaml` file, and the corresponding entry in the document’s `manifest.yaml` may not exist.